Mount Alexander: Quarries

-Large-scale quarrying of granite on the mountain started in 1859, with stone supplied for the building of the for the Melbourne to Echuca Railway.
+Large-scale quarrying of granite on the mountain started in 1859, with stone supplied for the building of the Melbourne to Echuca Railway.
 Cornish quarryman Joseph Blight had arrived in the colony in 1855 and achieved some success in quartz reef mining at Eureka Reef.
 He then turned to quarrying at Mount Alexander, at first providing stone for the railway.
 He began to work the Blight's Quarry site in 1862 Harcourt Granite has earned a reputation as a first-rate building/dimensional stone.
 It is used for building and monumental work, with waste stone being cut for spalls.